Partially Fulfills Clinical Requirements For State Licensure — FIRST IN NEW JERSEY!

 - 30 credits of academic and clinical coursework.

-Fieldwork studies in the Post-Masters Certificate in Psychoanalytic Counseling provide a rich learning experience for the counseling student interested in psychoanalysis.
+Post-Masters certificate students may elect to enroll in courses only or may also apply to the training committee for permission to enter a 400-700 hour clinical fieldwork experience.
+Others choose to focus on academic courses completing 10 to attain the necessary 30 credits for the Certificate.
+Students are required to complete at least 9 credits of foundation courses (104, 521, 522, 536 and 824 are recommended), and participate in a training analysis if they choose a fieldwork experience option.
+The Fieldwork studies elective (GPSA 701-703), in the Post-Masters Certificate in Psychoanalytic Counseling provide a rich learning experience for the counseling student interested in psychodynamic treatment.
 Students begin the Fieldwork course sequence engaging in a field placement in a setting for regressed patients to practice basic counseling skills.
-This experience provides the foundational building blocks to develop the skill set to develop a relationship with patients at the earliest levels of psychic functioning.
+This experience provides the foundational building blocks to acquire a skill set for developing a relationship with patients at the earliest levels of psychic functioning.
 Specifically, the fieldwork courses foster the ability to read the patient’s contacts, responses to stimulation, and symbolic communications while observing the emotional responses induced in oneself.
 These skills are basic to working with any patient.

 During the Fieldwork Externship course sequence (GPSA 701-703), students simultaneously participate in a Fieldwork Seminar course and psychoanalytic counseling small group supervision while supervised on site by a licensed mental health professional.
 To complete the fieldwork sequence, students present their work with cases in the final semester of the Fieldwork Seminar and complete a case study paper with the Fieldwork instructor and one reader.